vishalkashyap01/DSA/README.md

 - Used a switch statement to call the appropriate method based on user input.
 - Included input validation and error handling for invalid choices.
 - Ensured Scanner objects are properly closed after use.

+# Warmup.java
+This Java program simulates the switch keyword to practice set of java refesher for the do code to check their output and varify it. for run in terminal.